smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 - [VRFCoordinatorV2Interface.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/VRFCoordinatorV2Interface.sol)
 - [LinkTokenInterface.sol](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/interfaces/LinkTokenInterface.sol)

 The contract also includes pre-configured values for the necessary request parameters such as `vrfCoordinator` address, `link` token contract address, and gas lane `keyHash`.
-You can change these parameters if you want to experiment on different testnets, but for this example you only need to specify `subId` with your subscription ID.
+You can change these parameters if you want to experiment on different testnets, but for this example you only need to specify `subscriptionId` when you deploy the contract.

 Build and deploy the contract on Rinkeby.